 AFFIRMING AT CANADIAN MEMORIAL UNITED CHURCH

 In Spring 2017 Canadian Memorial began the United Church of Canada’s Affirming Ministries process.
-Throughout the following year (until at least June 2018), we will engage in reflection and education on what it means to be fully inclusive of LGBTQ+ people.
+For the next year, we will engage in reflection and education on what it means to be fully inclusive of LGBTQ+ people.
 (Wondering what that means?
 Check out the ABCs of LGBTQ2SIA+)

 We will explore and learn through the coming year during Sunday worship, film nights, storytelling circles, workshops, art, and events in the wider community related to the Affirm process.
 The main resource for guiding the process is the Open Hearts document developed by Affirm United.
-Read the Affirm United 2016 Annual Report here.
+Read Affirm United’s annual report here.